-This paper is organized as follows: Section II presents the foundations on fuzzy logic, concepts as mFs and fuzzy operators.
-Section III brings the main concepts of quantum computing.
-In Section IV, the study includes the modeling of fuzzy sets from quantum computing, including some classical concepts such as quantum fuzzy states.
+This paper is organized as follows: Section II presents the foundations on FL.
+Section III brings the main concepts of QC.
+In Section IV, the study includes the modeling of fuzzy sets using QC, including some classical concepts such as quantum fuzzy set.
 Section V presents the operations on fuzzy sets modeled from qTs.
 Finally, conclusions and further work are discussed in Section VI.